sge-network/sge/docs/specs/Mint/02_Concepts.md

 # **Concepts**

-Unlike the default Mint Module of Cosmos which can vary the inflation rate dynamically based on the ratio of bonded and unbonded tokens at any point in time, the Mint module of the Sge Network chain follows a strict regime of inflation rates defined as phases
+Unlike the default Mint Module of Cosmos-SDK which can vary the inflation rate dynamically based on the ratio of bonded and unbonded tokens at any point in time, the Mint module of the SGE-Network chain follows a strict regime of inflation rates defined as phases

 Phases are nothing but specific discreet time frames during which a certain inflation rate holds.
 Phases have two components: